-There are plenty in this industry who believe you should never smoke King Salmon.
+There are plenty in this industry who believe you should never smoked King Salmon.
 It is too premium to put it through another process or frankly NEED to smoke it.
 We don’t really have an opinion on this, as we’ve never actually tried any.
 It will no doubt create some incredible smoked salmon.
 We have a few companies listed below who are pretty good at this and have wild smoked salmon online in their websites, ready you ship out some of their King variety.

 |Company||Min.
 Smoked King Order||Price/lb||Min $/Order||Shipping*||Go To|